Knowledge mining of unstructured information: application to cyber-domain: Methods and Materials

-In order to test our knowledge mining framework we combined the dataset from the reported cyber attack timelines for each month and year from January 2017 to April 2021.
+We evaluate the knowledge mining framework by combining a dataset from Hackmageddon's cyberattack timelines for each month from January 2017 to April 2021.
 For each article we crawled the original text whenever possible and processed its text through the NLP pipeline, extracting the attacked entity, the attacking entity and matching them with the entities recognized by DBpedia Spotlight.
-As the Hackmageddon data contains these fields already annotated by humans, we also compared the extracted entities to the fields in the original data.
-Considering the shortcomings of classifying industries in a standard way or obtaining the operating countries for multi-national or lesser known organizations not present in DBpedia, we add the annotated fields from Hackmageddon in the knowledge graph as the industries and countries for the entities in addition to the ones obtained from DBpedia.
+As the empirical data contains these fields already annotated by humans, we also compared the extracted entities to the fields in the original data.
+Considering the shortcomings of classifying industries in a standard way or obtaining the operating countries for multi-national or lesser known organizations not present in DBpedia, we add the annotated fields from the dataset in the knowledge graph as the industries and countries for the entities in addition to the ones obtained from DBpedia.
 In order to maintain the integrity of the dataset, we omit the rows where the victim is not specifically reported (i.e. various victims in multiple countries) or the countries or industries are not exact in a similar manner.
-The resulting nodes are resolved by comparing them to one another using string similarity and sufficiently similar nodes are joined.
-The frequency of reported attacks in our dataset is shown in Fig. \ref{fig:timeseries}.
-As can be seen, the number of reported attacks per month shows an increasing trend but has high variability, which hints that the reporting can be incomplete during some months.
+The resulting nodes are resolved by comparing them to one another by using string similarity and sufficiently similar nodes are joined.
+Processing the dataset using these methods resulted in a knowledge graph of 12,966 nodes and 18,476 edges.
+The filtered and processed data leaves us with 6,825 attack SVO triples.